apify/actor-whitepaper/README.md

   so no point to have `apify actor:publish` and `apify dataset:publish`.
   E.g. the "actor" prefix should be used whenever it's related to a specific actor run, or maybe when you're inside of the run.
 - How to show progress of actor run?
 Probably live view is best way to go!
+- Support use cases like e.g. one actor pushes data to dataset, so enable another actor to push the results to google sheet (probably using webhooks)
+- Cluster the operations into sections like Input/output, Chaining operations etc.
+  For chaining, we have 3 ways: call, metamorhp, webhooks, describe the difference between them (e.g. first two need to be developed by author of the actor, the last one not)

 ## Introduction